kutsaratinidor/.dotfiles/README.md

 My personal dotfiles for macOS development environment, managed with GNU Stow.

+This was inspired by videos made by [Hendrik](https://github.com/hendrikmi) on his Youtube channel [Henry Misc](https://github.com/hendrikmi)

 ## Features

 - **Shell**: Zsh with custom aliases and syntax highlighting